 4. Family bonds created at an early age are priceless.

 You cannot turn back the clock and create memories that do not exist.
 Have your children begged to go fishing or fly a kite or play a game of pickup basketball?
 Have you made the time to facilitate their request?
 Why or why not?
+Family bonds are super important to build and nourish throughout your family culture.

 5. Think about what your family did or did not do for vacations.